 The earlier your vet diagnoses hip dysplasia, the more treatment options that are available.
 Additionally, early treatment can help prevent the progression of the disease.

-The best way to ensure an early diagnosis is to visit your vet early and often and to communicate any troubling symptoms that you may observe.
+The best way to ensure an early diagnosis is to visit your vet early and often, even with your young dogs, and to communicate any troubling symptoms that you may observe.

 There is some evidence that suggests that early spaying or neutering can lead to the development of hip dysplasia.